tkachenkoas/spring-http-client-configuration-and-testing/The Article.md

 in same way as you would make calls to external services.

 Core points of the article are:
-- if you are using `Spring`, you should use `RestTemplate` or `RestClient` to make HTTP calls to external services
+- if you are using `Spring`, use `RestTemplate` or `RestClient` to make HTTP calls to external services as a facade for http client and configure it via the extension points that `RestTemplateBuilder` provides
 - you will get very simple and/or powerful apis out of the box without bringing 10 different libraries to your project
 - use built-in `MockRestServiceServer` and 'sliced' `@RestClientTest` to unit-test your code that makes HTTP calls, but keep in mind that it's a mock that does not actually make HTTP calls
 - configure underlying `ClientHttpRequestFactory` not to get into trouble with timeouts, connection pools, and other things that are important for production use
 - use `MockServer` to test/introspect e2e behavior of http calls in your application
+- use `ToxiProxy` to simulate tricky network conditions to test the configuration of your timeouts
+- use `CircuitBreaker` to protect your application from slow/constantly failing services